Kaushambi, Ghaziabad: Delhi Metro

 Transportation infrastructure is quite varied in the area as it has the feasibility of Delhi Metro with the Kaushambi Metro Station being situated there.
 It is an elevated metro station located on the branch line of the Blue Line of the Delhi Metro in Ghaziabad.
 It is part of a 2.57 km extension from Anand Vihar station.
 It was made functional on 14 July 2011 with 200 parking spaces to cater to commuters in the vicinity.

 Railways

 The railway station closest to Kaushambi, is the Anand Vihar Railway Terminal which handles all the east-bound trains from Delhi.
 It situated just adjacent to the Anand Vihar Metro Station.
 The terminal being at a distance of less than 2 km, is mostly used by the locals of the Kaushambi area.

+The Delhi-Meerut RRTS, the first Rapid Rail Transit System of the country which will connect Delhi, Ghaziabad and Meerut has the Anand Vihar RRTS Station in close vicinity, and the station will be bridged with the UPSRTC Bus Stand at Kaushambi.

 Roadways

 Anand Vihar ISBT (Interstate Bus-Terminal) is the main source of roadways travelling for Kaushambi.
 It is situated in the same complex which holds the Anand Vihar Railway Terminal and the Anand Vihar Metro Station.
 Buses for travelling locally and for interstate travel can easily be boarded from there.
 Buses for further traveling can be boarded from the Kaushambi Bus Terminal.

 If traveling within Kaushambi or adjacent cities, the area has a unique form of road transportation popularly called 'Vikram', which are 8 seater auto-rickshaws that give you a possibility for local traveling for a minimum fare.

 The city is also connected with two National Highways, NH58 and NH24, which provide direct connectivity to the neighboring states.